lukhamm/tarit/README.md

 Requirements
 ------------
 These shell scripts execute gnu tar (https://www.gnu.org/software/tar/) and gnu gzip (https://www.gnu.org/software/gzip/) and are useless without those programs.
-Both programs are installed by default in most linux distributions.
+Both programs are installed by default in most linux distributions and are available under the GNU General Public License.

 Usage
 ------